pretf/example-project/README.md

 * Run locally with pure Terraform commands and no extra CLI arguments.
 * Run in simple CI/CD system with pull requests for code review and plan approval.
 * Ensure code matches reality by applying changes to all environments immediately.
-  * Enforces better coding practices - feature flags and versioned remote root modules.
+  * Encourages better development practices, using feature flags and versioned remote root modules.
 * Ability to generate complex configuration with Python when HCL is too limited.

 This example project demonstrates: